petergardfjall/influxdb-grafana/README.md

 # docker-grafana

-A script for running an InfluxDB side-by-side with Grafana in Docker containers.
+A script for running InfluxDB side-by-side with Grafana in Docker containers.

 Note: requires `docker` and `docker-compose` to be installed on your system.